aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * [Request Amazon Bedrock Model Access for Anthropic Claude models on Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)
+* [Create an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [upload documents](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) that you want to be indexed.
+If you already have an S3 bucket with data that you want to crawl, you can skip this step.

 ## Deployment Instructions
 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: